Localizing Arches#

 There are some example commands to make and load PO files in the core arches settings file that can be found here.
 If loading a new PO file, simply replace the existing po file and run compilemessages.

-Localizing Graph Strings within Arches#
+Localizing Strings within Templates#

 python manage.py i18n makemessages